greg2010/Athena/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+***Note: for support questions, please use our [discord](https://discord.gg/VMTW7MfnRN).
+This repository's issues are reserved for feature requests and bug reports.***

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]